 ACBI reserves the right to accept or reject credits based on ACBI's own institutional criteria regardless of the other school's accreditation.
-ACBI may award credit for prior learning experience on an individual basis following the Council for Adult and Experiential Learning (CAEL) guidelines.

 ACCREDITATION

 Accelerated College of the Bible International is a subsidiary of Accelerated Christian Education Ministries operating legally in the State of Tennessee as a 501(c) 3 nonprofit organization.
 Accelerated College of the Bible is not accredited and makes no representation that its graduates will be accepted by specific institutions.
 The goal of ACBI/ACEM administration is to meet and exceed the normative standards of recognized accreditation associations.